August 17, 2022

 Quito, Ecuador implemented a quick-build street design to transform a corridor with a high frequency of crashes into a more pedestrian-friendly space.
 The corridor had a total of 39 crashes over three years due to wide traffic lanes, large corner radii, and slip lanes, which resulted in high vehicle speeds and long, dangerous crossings for pedestrians.
 The redesign featured quick-build compact corners painted at intersections, as well as narrowing vehicle lanes and improvements to 15 pedestrian crossings.
 The surrounding community responded positively to the redesign, with 68% of surveyed respondents feeling ‘safer’ and 50% feeling ‘very safe’ or ‘quite safe’ crossing the street.

-While one of many considerations for designing better streets, safe intersections need to be a priority in order to ensure pedestrians, cyclists, and drivers are all protected in their mobility.
-Intersections with safe design elements have significant potential to reduce traffic related injuries and fatalities and to encourage more people to walk and cycle overall.
+While one of many considerations for designing better streets, safe intersections need to be a priority to ensure pedestrians, cyclists, and drivers are all protected in their mobility.
+Intersections with safe design elements have significant potential to reduce traffic-related injuries and fatalities and to encourage more people to walk and cycle overall.
 Sidewalk and cycle lane safety features should certainly not end at intersections.
-All types of crashes — whether light or severe — should be mitigated and addressed, not just along high speed and straight roadways with high fatality rates, but also at precarious intersections.
+All types of crashes — whether light or severe — should be mitigated and addressed, not just along high-speed and straight roadways with high fatality rates, but also at precarious intersections.